RowlandOti/MovieSquire/README.md

 It shows the android principles that I learnt from the Udacity Android Nanodegree Course.

 # Requirements
-This library is needed as a module - https://github.com/RowlandOti/SlidingTabStripLayout .
-Its the one providing the beautiful Sliding tab strips.
-Clone it's contents in the ...libraries/design/ folder and then create it as a module.
+The library used to provide the beautiful Sliding TabStrips is the  - https://github.com/RowlandOti/SlidingTabStripLayout.
+It is included as a module in the ...libraries/design/ folder.
+The maven/gradle version should be out soon!

 Preview: